 A QUESTION THAT COMES UP EVERY SO OFTEN – for further comments go to the very bottom of this report.

 Investments – The following year-to-date summaries are excerpted from the October month-end investment reports.
-As of this writing on December 9th, the total value of assets held in investments is about $2,719,000 which is a little above the open-2024year end portfolio balance of apprx $2,666,800.
+As of this writing on December 9th, the total value of assets held in investments is about $2,719,000 which is a little above the 2024 year end portfolio balance of apprx $2,666,800.
 This is after draws for operations including conferences (IC26), market uncertainty and a couple of exceptional donations.

 The Legacy/Estate Donor program is an important initiative.
 Please consider UBF in your final estate plans. https://urantiabook.org/donations